NagarajNaik2005/Smart-Resume-Builder-with-AI-Suggestions/README.md

-# 🧠 Smart Resume Builder
+# 🧠 Smart Resume Builder with AI Suggestions

 A **full-stack AI-powered Resume Builder** that helps users create professional resumes with **OpenAI integration** for smart suggestions and **MongoDB Atlas** for secure data storage.